Technologist Mag

 Aer Carry-On for $299: Aer’s admittedly more expensive carry-on has very nice Hinamoto ball bearings as well as wheel locks, for when you’re taking the shuttle to the car rental office.

-Casetify Bounce Suitcase for $399: Casetify’s phone cases always earn a spot in our phone case roundups because they’re cute and customizable.
+Casetify Bounce Suitcase for $699: Casetify’s phone cases always earn a spot in our phone case roundups because they’re cute and customizable.
 So is the company’s first piece of luggage, which is adorable and which you can monogram.
-Unfortunately, it’s also smaller and more expensive than most of our other picks.
+Unfortunately, it’s also smaller and much more expensive than most of our other picks.

 Small rectangular rolling luggage case with rounded corners and a long metal handle extended upward